APPFL/APPFL/docs/users/trainer.rst

             Train the model.
             """

-For the input parameters of the trainer (e.g., model, loss_fn), they are loaded from the client-specific configuration file as well as the configurations sent by the server, and processed by the ``APPFLClientAgent`` before initializing the trainer.
+For the input parameters of the trainer (e.g., model, loss_fn), they are loaded from the client-specific configuration file as well as the configurations sent by the server, and processed by the ``ClientAgent`` before initializing the trainer.

 .. note::